BAFTA Award for Best Cinematography

+Greig Fraser at the 2022 Santa Barbara International Film Festival in Santa Barbara, California.

 The BAFTA Award for Best Cinematography is a film award presented by the British Academy of Film and Television Arts (BAFTA) at the annual British Academy Film Awards to recognize a cinematographer who has delivered outstanding cinematography in a film.

 BAFTA is a British organisation that hosts annual awards shows for film, television, and video games (and formerly also for children's film and television).
 Since 1963, selected cinematographers have been awarded with the BAFTA award for Best Cinematography at an annual ceremony.

 In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the nominees.
 The years given are those in which the films under consideration were released, not the year of the ceremony, which always takes place the following year.